-Note: Betfair now offers a standard sportsbook along with its exchange.
-Please read the Sportsbook review here.
+Note: Betfair now offers a standard bookmaker along with its exchange.
+Please read the Bookmaker review here.

 Betfair is the world’s largest betting exchange, comfortably the biggest and best known operator in the niche wagering space.
 Exchanges provide trading facilities for retail or bookmaker customers to buy and sell contracts.
 Essentially, these exchanges enable everyday punters to act as licensed bookmakers, setting their own odds and laying – wagering against – specific outcomes occurring.